nasif-co/Asterism/Code Descriptions/Controller.md

 Making sure we have an updated value for the previous position, as this is used to detect movement in the *checkSliding* function.

 ## Notes
 * Right now, the values the potentiometer moves in are mapped and constrained inside a 0-500 range.
-This gives it a lot of stability, but loses the change to have a larger range.
+This gives it a lot of stability, but loses the chance to have a larger range.
 For the moment it works nicely, since we are using but three bulbs.
-However, once the full set of 15 bulbs is put into motion, we will have to consider making this a larger range, so as to have better control over the movement of the light object.
+However, once the full set of 15 bulbs is put into motion, we will have to consider making this a larger range (900?), so as to have better control over the movement of the light object.
 * This is a general explanation of how the code works.
 However, you may find that the code for each controller has a different value for this or that variable.
 This is due to trial and error.
-In testing each slider we found differences that we had to take into account when defining the specific values used in each variable.
+In testing each slider, we found differences that we had to take into account when defining the specific values used in each variable.
 * For clarity, I consider the prefix CON used in the Sync messages has to be changed to SYNC.
-This requires a change in the *processRxPacket* function.
+This requires a change in the *processRxPacket* function, as well as in the server code.
-* After soldering the circuits, I realized that some of the sliders will be facing towards the Rue René Levesque, while others will be facing the other way.
+* After soldering the circuits, I realized that some of the sliders will be facing towards Rue René Levesque, while others will be facing the other way.
 This means some of the controllers must be mirrored.
 To resolve this, we chose to add a small two-position switch, that lets you mirror the controller if necessary.
 However, THIS HAS NOT YET BEEN ADDED TO THE CIRCUITS.